 The test requires the insertion of a small rectal tube, through which carbon dioxide is gently pumped to expand the folds of the colon.
 The process is not painful, but may cause the feeling of fullness and mild cramping, as if you need to pass gas.

-At least two separate CT scans will be performed with one done with you are on your back and the other on your stomach.
+At least two separate CT scans will be performed.
 During each scan, which takes about 10 seconds, you should remain as still as possible to produce the clearest images.

 Since no sedation occurs during CT colonography, you will be able to resume normal activity immediately following your scan.